SvyatSheypak/who_loves_who/README.md

 # About
 A Python script to solve a 'Who loves who' task - it obtains information from sentences like `Jim likes Larry and Jean, but hates Kim.` and then tells who loves/likes/who.
-It uses graph with names as verices and directed edges of three labels: 'loves', 'likes' and 'hates'.
+It uses graph with names as verices and directed edges of three labels: `loves`, `likes` and `hates`.
 In order to be able to answer to questions like "Who likes Jim" in constant time a reverse graph is also maintained.
 It is allowed to person to feel several feelings to a single person, but it is not allowed to delete edges from graphs and forget peoples' attitudes.

 # Requirements
 Scripts requires only Python3, as it imports only standart modules such as `argparse` and `sys`.